Patterns for Blockchain Data Migration: Blockchain Migration Scenarios

 \section{Blockchain Migration Scenarios}

-In this work, we assume that the decision to migrate is already made and the target BC is chosen based on the relative importance of factors such as performance, cost, time, effort, granularity of data, and privacy.
-We consider different choices for the target BC instance, such as preexisting or new; private, consortium, or public; and same or a different BC platform.
-We also consider the possibility of not decommissioning the source BC after the migration.
-At this point, the nonprofit has a few options such as to cash out and start anew, transfer only the closing balance(s), or transfer the global state and history to the target BC.
-Each option has its pros and cons, and may require changes to data and BAL based on how the state is represented, TXs are tracked, SCs are coded, history is preserved, and interoperability is preserved.

-In the context of the above illustrative example and other potential use cases following data migration scenarios can be identified:
+We consider different choices for the target blockchain instance, such as preexisting or new; private, consortium, or public; and same or a different blockchain platform.
+We also consider the possibility of not decommissioning the source blockchain after the migration.
+However, we do not attempt to recommend a target blockchain, and instead assume that the nonprofit has already chosen a target blockchain based on competing factors such as performance, cost, time, effort, granularity of data, security, and privacy.
+The nonprofit has a few options such as to cash out and start anew, transfer only the closing balance(s), or transfer the global state and history to the target blockchain.
+In the context of the nonprofit’s migration requirements, following data migration scenarios can be identified:

-\begin{description} \item [1.
-Transferring] – changes the hardware that the BC instance runs.
-For example, the nonprofit may transfer an on-premise BC instance to IaaS or BaaS cloud instance to gain the benefits of could computing.
-Offloading a BC instance to advanced hardware to gain high performance, e.g., in Internet of Things (IoT) and fog computing applications \cite{Sharma18}, is another example.
+\begin{enumerate} \item \textit{Relocate} – changes the hardware on which the blockchain instance runs.
+For example, the nonprofit may run the same blockchain platform as an on-premise or cloud (IaaS or BaaS) instance to gain cost efficiency, performance, and privacy.

-\item [2.
-Upgrading] – creates a new BC instance to gain better performance, security, novel features, lower cost, and openness while losing backward compatibility.
-For example, the nonprofit may move from PoW to PoS version of the same BC platform to get better performance and cost efficiency \cite{TRON18}.
+\item \textit{Upgrade} – creates a new blockchain or smart contract instance to gain better performance, security, privacy, novel features, and lower cost while losing backward compatibility.
+For example, the nonprofit may move from proof of work to proof of stake version of the same blockchain platform to get better performance and cost-efficiency \cite{Gifto19, Milano18}.

-\item [3.
-Consolidating] – combines two or more existing BCs to a single target BC.
-An example case is the merging of two businesses where BC-based applications are consolidated by migrating one of the BC instances to the other.
-Concert application moving to another existing BC to get the benefits similar to upgrading can also be considered as consolidation.
+\item \textit{Consolidate} – combines two or more existing blockchains to a single target blockchain.
+For example, the concert application could move to another existing blockchain to get benefits similar to upgrading.

-\item [4.
-Splitting] – forks off one or more target BCs and partition global state across them.
-For example, the concert application running on the public BC can declare independence by forking off its own BC and moving all its assets to the new instance.
-Similarly, different tenants' states could be split into multiple BCs to scale multi-tenant BCs horizontally \cite{Weber19}.
+\item \textit{Separation} – forks off one or more target blockchains and partitions the global state across them.
+For example, the concert application running on the public blockchain can declare independence by forking off its instance and managing all its states on the new instance.